-There are several different forms of ADR available to resolve disputed family court issues (nine of them, in fact), and often times they can be a much more efficient and better way to address those disputes than by taking them to court to be decided by a judge.
-ADR usually involves at least one neutral person, who is not representing or advocating for either party, and may have some special expertise or training in the subject matter of the dispute.
+There are several different forms of ADR available to resolve disputed family court issues (nine of them, in fact), and often they can be a much more efficient and overall better way to address those disputes than by taking them to court to be decided by a judge.
+ADR usually involves at least one neutral person who is not representing or advocating for either party and may have some special expertise or training in the subject matter of the dispute.

-The Advantages of ADR
+The Advantages Of ADR

-Early Neutral Evaluation
+What Is Early Neutral Evaluation?

 Early Neutral Evaluation (“ENE”) has become the most popular form of ADR in Minnesota divorce cases, and participation in the ENE process is now required by the family courts in many counties.
 This process involves an expert or other very experienced professional, usually an attorney, who examines and evaluates the parties’ claims from a neutral standpoint.
 This person might also have more extensive experience in the specific county in which your case is located and, as such, might have a better idea as to how your specific judge is likely to decide your disputed issues.
 The ENE neutral will give you an opinion as to what they believe is more or less likely to happen in court, based on anything from valuing property, to determining child support and spousal maintenance, to assessing custody and parenting time.
 They can offer a professional opinion from which both parties can gain insight about the legal issues that they need to resolve.